sensu/sensu-docs/content/sensu-core/0.29/guides/securing-sensu.md

 ### Ensure Check Result Authenticity Using Client Signatures{#the-clientsignature-attribute}

 By default, the `signature` attribute isn't required and doesn't have a value, but adding it to your clients' configurations ensures that you're able to validate the results coming from a client by providing a random string in the attribute.
-In this way, if you're ever in doubt about the authenicity of the results that are being returned from a client, you can compare the results against your client configuration to see if the signature strings match up.
+In this way, if you're ever in doubt about the authenticity of the results that are being returned from a client, you can compare the results against your client configuration to see if the signature strings match up.
 You can read more about using a client `signature` [here][1]

 ### Prevent Secret Disclosure via Client-side Redaction{#the-redact-attribute}